 The thicknesses of the climbing hold we are dealing with are rarely the same.
 Even within the same pack, bolt lengths can vary.
 This is especially true in bulk packs that contain a variety of sizes from extra small to extra-large.

-So as an example of a common issue, let's say you have a climbing hold that has 1" of material behind the washer to the back of the hold.
-That's common in a large-sized hold.
-Your wall is the standard 3/4" plywood.
-That means if you use a 1-1/2" bolt, you will have 1/2" of thread sticking out the back of the hold.
-But you need 3/4" because you HAVE TO HAVE ALL THREADS OF THE BOLT ENGAGED WITH ALL THE THREADS IN THE T-NUT.
-The reason is strength.
-Climbing holds exert an immense load on the bolt/t-nut combination.
-Anything less than full-thread-engagement can fail.
-Another way to say this is, if you don't pass through all the threads of the t-nut, you run the risk of shearing off the threads inside the t-nut.
-That means you rip the hold and the bolt off the wall.
-That is a zero fun scenario.
+An example of a common issue: You have a climbing hold with 1" of material behind the washer to the back of the hold.
+The wall is the standard 3/4" plywood.
+That means you would hypothetically need a 1-3/4" bolt to engage all the threads in the T-nut for the most strength.
+Climbing holds exert an immense load on the bolt/T-nut combination.
+Anything less than full-thread engagement can shear off the threads inside the T-nut, ripping the hold and the bolt off the wall.
+That is a dangerous and zero-fun scenario.